enspiral/handbook/src/agreements/brand.md

 If you fail spectacularly and publicly, you'll have our support.
 Innovation is messy - and running with clear intent and failing is a great thing.
 If you succeed, awesome.
 No doubt the network will continue to support you.

-{% hint style="info" %}

-If you're looking for specific on how to use Enspiral Logo and Brand, check out [this document](https://drive.google.com/drive/folders/0B-dkcrKwMspoMTJKMUtWd25mbE0?resourcekey=0-D21_UlfwYlYAWO7-aHwWSw).
+_If you're looking for specific on how to use Enspiral Logo and Brand, check out [this document](https://drive.google.com/drive/folders/0B-dkcrKwMspoMTJKMUtWd25mbE0?resourcekey=0-D21_UlfwYlYAWO7-aHwWSw)._

-{% endhint %}